bonomali/AirBnB_clone/README.md

-AUTHORS| A file listing the contributors to the repository base_model.py | A file detailing the functionality of the base class upon which all other classes in this console will based file_storage.py | A file containing a class that serializes and deserializes instances to and from a JSON file.
+AUTHORS| A file listing the contributors to the repository base_model.py | A file detailing the functionality of the base class upon which all other classes in this console will based file_storage.py | A file containing a class that serializes and deserializes instances to and from a JSON file. amenity.py | a file defining the amenity class city.py | defines the city class place.py | defines the place class review.py | defines the review class state.py | defines the place class user.py | defines the user class
+... | ...
+test_file_storage | contains the tests for the FileStorage class base_model.py | contains the tests for the BaseModel class amenity.py | contains the tests for the Amenity class city.py | contains the tests for the City class place.py | contains the tests for the Place class review.py | contains the tests for the Review class test_state.py | contains the tests for the State class test_user.py | contains the tests for the User class

 ---
 ## Authors